PombertLab/SSRG/README.md

 git clone --recursive https://github.com/PombertLab/SNPs.git chmod a+x SNPs/*.pl; chmod a+x SNPs/*/*.pl
 ```
 Install the scripts in your $PATH (e.g. by adding to your ~/.bash_profile).

-To install for all users, you can create a shell script in /etc/profile.d/ on most Linux systems.
+To install for all users, a shell script can be created in /etc/profile.d/ on most Linux systems.
 For example:
 ```bash
 sudo export PATH="$PATH:/path/to/SNPs" >> /etc/profile.d/SSRG.sh; \
 sudo export PATH="$PATH:/path/to/SNPs/SSRG/" >> /etc/profile.d/SSRG.sh; \